diamondjones2019/Python-Concepts/README.md

 2. Seaborn

-# Other Data Visualizations (with open datasets)
+# Other Data Visualizations (with other open datasets)
 1. Plotly
-2. Bokeh - coming soon
+2. Bokeh
-3. Altair - coming soon